cybercongress/cybercongress/blog/drafts/ultimate-validator-guide/ultimate-validator-guide.md

 Don't forget to unjail if you was jailed during update.

-put more gpu
-sharding soon
+The rank calculation has a linear relationship between GPU memory usage and links quantity.
+A number of links indefinitely increasing, but the potential of vertical scaling is limited.

+Understanding this, we are looking for solutions to calculate the same amount of links with fewer capacity.

 # Call to you, validator

+For now it is time and opportunity go up against blackbox search engines.
+Obviously, a cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing the necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.
+Learning sybil-resistant model will probably lead to orders of magnitude more predictive results.

-As at 2019/02/01 there 7 active validators.
+As at 2019/02/04 there 9 active validators and 1 jailed.
 This is enough to support net, but this is not enough for quality grow.
 We looking for validators.
 Join us!

 # Connect to us, #fuckgoogle